SilvioWeging/kASA/README.md

 Should updating your index not happen that often or you would like better performance and less space usage on your disk, shrinking it does the trick. kASA has two options:

 1. The first way deletes a certain percentage of k-mers from every taxon.
 This may be lossy but impacts the accuracy not that much if your sequencing depth is high enough.
-2. The second option is lossless as it assumes, that your content file is not larger than 65535 entries.
-This will reduce the size of the index by half but your index cannot be updated afterwars.
-Great for storing the index on an external drive to take with you.
+2. The second option is lossless but it assumes, that your content file is not larger than 65535 entries and that you don't need k's smaller than 7.
+This will reduce the size of the index by half but your index cannot be updated afterwards.
+Great for storing the index on an external drive.

 The parameter `-o` also decides here, where to put your new index.
 ##### Necessary paramameters